 Understanding how to write a will, also known as a last will and testament, is essential to creating your estate plan.
 Having a will in place ensures your assets and possessions are distributed according to your wishes, reducing the risk of family quarrels and legal hassles.

 Traditionally, most people relied on lawyers for drafting wills and other estate planning documents.
 Today, with online resources, writing a valid will on your own is feasible.
+If you’re wondering, “Can I write my essay or draft a will without professional help?” the answer lies in leveraging these resources.
 Follow estate planning attorney Susan Chai‘s complete walkthrough from below.

 Note